This tutorial will help you set up and interpret a Partial Least Squares regression in Excel using the XLSTAT software.

 The next table displays the parameters (or coefficients) of the models corresponding to each dependent variable.
 The equations of the models are displayed below that table.
 The equations can be later reused for simulation or prediction purposes.

 For each model, XLSTAT displays the goodness of fit coefficients, the standardized coefficients table, and the table of predictions and residuals.
-The analysis of the model corresponding to judge J1 allows to conclude that the model is well fitted (R’² equals 0.88).
-However the number of degrees of freedom is low, and might be facing an overfitting problem.
-This is also confirmed when we look at the standardized coefficients: for each coefficient the confidence intervals are wide and include 0.
+The analysis of the model corresponding to judge J1 allows concluding that the model is well fitted (R’² equals 0.88).
+However, the number of degrees of freedom is low and might be facing an overfitting problem.
+This is also confirmed when we look at the standardized coefficients: for each coefficient, the confidence intervals are wide and include 0.
 As we noticed that the cumulated Q’² corresponding to this model reaches its maximum value with 2 components, it is likely that a model with only two components would be better.

 We can see here that the coefficients are significantly different from zero only for "Smell intensity" and "Odor typicity".
-The predictions and residuals table allows to verify that the rates given by the judge 1 are well reproduced by the model.
+The predictions and residuals table allows verifying that the rates given by the judge 1 are well reproduced by the model.